logzio/windows-msi-installer-telegraf/README.md

+## Telegraf Windows Packager

+This project houses the windows install package for [Telegraf](https://github.com/influxdb/telegraf) version of 1.22.4, to send metrics to logz.io platform.

 # Windows Package Manager

-This project houses the windows install package for [Telegraf](https://github.com/influxdb/telegraf) to send metrics to logz.io platform
+This project uses the [Wix Toolset](http://wixtoolset.org/) to generate a windows msi installer.
+The core of WiX is a set of build tools that build Windows Installer packages using the same build concepts as the rest of your product: source code is compiled and then linked to create executables; in this case .exe setup bundles, .msi installation packages, .msm merge modules, and .msp patches.
+The WiX command-line build tools work with any automated build system.
+Also, MSBuild is supported from the command line, Visual Studio, and Team Build.

 ### GUID